How Images Are Formed by Plane Mirrors: A Complete Guide

 Plane Mirror

-Characteristics of the image formed by a plane mirror
+Characteristics of the image formed by a Plane Mirror

-• And the size of the image is the same as the object
+• A plane mirror formed an erect (Upright), virtual image.
+And the size of the image is the same as the object.

 • The image formed by a plane mirror is at the same distance inside the mirror as the object in front of it.